Chinese tech 'wolf' Huawei stalks Apple and Samsung

 "They've differentiated and positioned their products across price segments, which makes an interesting conversation in terms of competing with Apple and Samsung."

-Founded by Ren, now 73, with a few thousand dollars in 1987, Huawei focused initially on the backbone hardware for telecommunications networks, growing to become the world leader.
+Founded by Mr Ren, now 73, with a few thousand dollars in 1987, Huawei focussed initially on the backbone hardware for telecommunications networks, growing to become the world leader.

 Fifteen years after introducing its first phone, Huawei surpassed Apple in the April-June quarter to take second place globally, International Data Corporation (IDC) said last week, the first time since 2010 that Apple was not in the top two.